sqz-xy/sqz-xy/README.md

 - 🌱 I’m currently studying Computer Science
 - 📫 How to reach me; Discord: sQzxY#3728, Twitter: @sQzxY
 - My Site: https://sqzxy4.wordpress.com
+- University work will be made public once permission has been granted.

 <!---
 sqz-xy/sqz-xy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.